 The aftermarket tends to gain importance following any kind of economic uncertainty, as it’s one area where OEMs can continue to generate revenue.
 Many end customers stop buying new equipment, so they need to keep their old equipment up and running.
 This means parts availability is critical—maybe even more so than during a growth economy.
 Just one more reason to get your RIM program up and running sooner than later.

 Find out how Syncron can help your organization successfully design, test, and implement a RIM program across your dealer network.
-Visit the Syncron Inventory – Retail product page or contact us to speak with a representative.
+Visit the Syncron Retail Inventory page or contact us to speak with a representative.

 SHARE THIS POST